pnkskff/Office-Talk/README.md

 Office Talk Site: https://officetalkapp.netlify.app/

-This is a Game App, built to test my knowledge of Global and Local variables.
+This is an App built to test my knowledge of Global and Local variables.

+In future versions, I want to add Local Storage to keep a Scoreboard.

 Built with HTML/CSS/JS/API - Nothing too fancy!